Emirati war crimes: Sudan

+Before the current civil war, according to US authorities in control of a network of Gulf-based enterprises, Hemedti had close family ties to the UAE which relates to the Rapid Support Forces.

+Following the RSF retreat from Khartoum in March 2025, the UAE has increased supplies of advanced weapons, which have been transferred since the beginning of the civil war.
+Cargo arms shipments surged via Chad, Libya, and Somalia which enabled Rapid Support Forces attacks and territorial consolidation, particularly in El Fasher, North Darfur.

-In April 2025, Sudan accused the United Arab Emirates in the International Court of Justice for funding "genocide" in the ongoing civil war by supplying weapons to the Rapid Support Forces, which has committed several war crimes, including massacres and violence against the Masalit people in West Darfur.
+In April 2025, Sudan accused the United Arab Emirates in the International Court of Justice of funding genocide in the ongoing civil war by supplying weapons to the Rapid Support Forces, which has committed several war crimes, including massacres and violence against the Masalit people in West Darfur.
 In response of the accusations, the United Arab Emirates rejected the claims of supporting the group and the ICJ case as a "political farce".
 On 5 May 2025 the ICJ threw out the case, stating that it "manifestly lacked" authority to rule on the case.

+In November 2025, after the El Fasher massacre, Sudanese Prime Minister Kamil Idris who has been accusing the UAE of financially backing the RSF, called countries to declare the RSF a "terrorist organization," and refused to participate in peace discussions involving the UAE, viewing it as an untrustworthy mediator.

+The UAE denied accusations by not claiming responsibility of any involvement in the genocide.